briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 Click on *Upload Licence Data* and then click on *FINISH* when the "Activation Successful" message is displayed.
 You will now be directed to the welcome screen.
 Take note of the administrator username and password that is displayed there.
 You may also be asked a couple of survey questions.
 Answer them as you see fit and click finish.

 # Adding a user account
 1. On the main screen, click on the *Users* block.
-You will be brought to the *Users* section which will list one user (Administrator)
+You will be brought to the *Users* section which will list one user (Administrator).
-2. Click *Add*
+2. Click *Add*.
 3. Enter the first name and last name of the user and the desired username.
-Click *NEXT*
+Click *NEXT*.
-4. Give the user a strong password and click *Create User*
+4. Give the user a strong password and click *Create User*.

 # Connect to ownCloud using a web browser
-In an incognito/private browser window, navigate to the ip address that was set up in step 7 of the *Installation of ownCloud server* section.
-You will be presented with several options.
+1. In an incognito/private browser window, navigate to the ip address that was set up in step 7 of the *Installation of ownCloud server* section.

+2. You will be presented with several options.
 ![options](../../../../images/options.png)

-Select *ownCloud* under *Applictions*
+3. Select *ownCloud* under *Applictions*.
 Enter the username and password that was created in the *Adding a user account* section.
 You will then be presented with your documents contained within ownCloud.

 ![final screen](../../../../images/finally2.png)

+# Connect to ownCloud using a desktop client
+The OSX ownCloud desktop app is available from the [ownCloud downloads](https://owncloud.org/download/#owncloud-desktop-client-macos) site.

+1. Download the *Testpilot cloud* version and install the app.

+2. Upon launching the app, you will be asked for the *Server Address* of the ownCloud server.
+Enter the ip address from step 7 of the *Installation of ownCloud server* section.
+Click *Next*.

+3. When you get a warning abou the current SSL connection, click *Trust this certificate anyway* and click *OK*.

+4. When prompted for username and password, enter the details of the user created in the *Adding a user account* section.

+5. Ensure that *Sync everything from server* is selected and click *Connect*

+This completes the installation of the ownCloud OSX client application.

+## Installation complete.
-Installation completed.
-To find out more about using ownCloud, go to our [documentation section](https://doc.owncloud.com/server/index.html)
+Now that the installation has completed, you can find out more about using ownCloud by going to the [documentation section](https://doc.owncloud.com/server/index.html).